ywadea/yolov3-keras-tf2/README.md

-As models currently load from .cfg files directly, YoloV4 is supported the configuration file needs to be supplied and the model is loaded, as there are technical issues encountered with the loss function, only inference using DarkNet weights for YoloV4 is supported.
+As models currently load from .cfg files directly, YoloV4 is supported the configuration file needs to be supplied and the model is loaded, as there are technical issues encountered with the loss function, only inference using DarkNet weights for YoloV4 is currently supported.

 ### **tensorflow 2.2 & keras functional api**